-The Big Apple is a hot spot for photographers.
+The Big Apple is a hot spot for city photography.
 I never saw that many people with a camera and a tripod as in New York City before.
-Especially the famous Manhattan Bridge and Brooklyn Bridge are full of people trying to take the perfect shot of this beautiful city.
+Especially the famous photo spots like Manhattan Bridge and Brooklyn Bridge are full of people trying to capture the perfect moment.

-My favorite locations are a mix of famous photo spots you might already know and several less crowded places for your inspiration.
-They are all connected to downtown Manhattan, which is my favorite disctrict.
+My favorite locations are a mix of city photography spots you might already know and several less crowded places for your inspiration.
+They are all connected to downtown Manhattan, which is my favorite district.
 Take a look at the best City & Architecture locations:

 My first photo location is one of my personal highlights.
 It’s a manhole cover at the end of Washington St. The place itself offers a great view on one of the pillars of the famous Manhattan Bridge.
 The architecture of the houses frames the bridge perfectly.
 You can read the initials of New York City, if you choose a low angle.
 I love this photo spot!

 The visitors platform on the Rockefeller Center is a great photo spot to capture the skyline of New York City from above.
 The big advantage to the Empire State Building is the fact, that you have free view without any fences or a net.
 From the top it’s a clear view in all directions: On the one hand you are able to take a shot of the skyscrapers with the Empire State Building and the One World Trade Center and on the other hand you are free to enjoy the view over Central Park.
 Give it a try!

 If you are looking for a great view on the Manhattan Skyline, I highly recommend this location on the left side of Brooklyn Bridge Park.
 It’s next to the pier and offers a clear view on the skyscrapers.
 The posts in the foreground are perfect to create a image with depth.
 Tip: be there an hour before sunset, the place is quite popular with photographers.